Kushner president says settlement rejected in Maryland probe

 Laurent Morali, president of the Kushner Cos., said in a statement the company refused "to be extorted" after more than two years of investigation concerning apartments the company owns in Maryland.
 He also said Attorney General Brian Frosh "clearly cares more about scoring political points" than fighting crime and helping the state's residents.

-Jared Kushner, a senior advisor to Trump, stepped down as CEO of the family business before joining the White House, but still has an ownership stake in the subsidiary responsible for the apartments, Westminster Properties.
+Jared Kushner, a senior adviser to the Republican Trump, stepped down as CEO of the family business before joining the White House, but still has an ownership stake in the subsidiary responsible for the apartments, Westminster Properties.

-A spokeswoman for Frosh says she can neither confirm nor deny an investigation.
+A spokeswoman for Frosh, a Democrat, says she can neither confirm nor deny an investigation.

 Morali said the company has fully cooperated with the attorney general's office.
 He said since the company bought what were financially distressed assets in Maryland seven years ago, the company has invested more than $30 million in upgrading the properties.